RochelleLundy/INFX-551-Spring2017/DataCleaning/CleaningProcess-RecyclingPickupDay_Seattle.md

 #### Annotated Cleaning Narrative:

+Remove special characters from column names
 - Rename column ���OBJECTID to OBJECTID

+Standardize case of column names
 - Rename column Shape to SHAPE
 - Rename column Shape_Length to SHAPE_LENGTH
 - Rename column Shape_Area to SHAPE_AREA

+Remove commas from numeric values
 - Text transform on cells in column SHAPE_LENGTH using expression grel:value.replace(",", "")
 - Text transform on cells in column SHAPE_AREA using expression grel:value.replace(",", "")

+Remove parentheses from shape coordinate values
 - Text transform on cells in column SHAPE using expression grel:value.replace("(","").replace(")","")

+Split shape coordinate column into latitude and longitude columns
 - Split column SHAPE by separator
 - Rename column SHAPE 1 to SHAPE_LATITUDE
 - Rename column SHAPE 2 to SHAPE_LONGITUDE

+Check for and trim whitespaces from all values by column
 - Text transform on cells in column OBJECTID using expression value.trim()
 - Text transform on cells in column SHAPE_LATITUDE using expression value.trim()
 - Text transform on cells in column SHAPE_LONGITUDE using expression value.trim()